narwhalacademy/zebra-crossing/README.md

 - Turn off app-specific passwords that bypass two-factor authentication (e.g. [instructions for Gmail](https://www.lifewire.com/revoke-an-application-password-for-gmail-1171889)).
 - [Turn on Login Alerts on Facebook](https://www.facebook.com/settings?tab=security).
-- Lock your mobile phone SIM card: go to your phone provider's website to create a strong passphrase/PIN.
+- Setup up a pin code for your mobile phone SIM card: [iPhone](https://support.apple.com/en-hk/HT201529), [Android](https://support.google.com/android-one/answer/6174402?hl=en).
+Search your phone provider's website to find out what their default password is (it varies from carrier to carrier).
 - Always update the operating system on your computer and mobile to the latest version.

 ### Habits to Cultivate